-Barwon Water has chosen to implement the Oracle system because it mitigates risk that is present in the current system and there is the potential for some savings from leveraging off some of the other utility's work.
-D&B Results provided Barwon Water with two cost estimates for the implementation of the Oracle system.
+D&B results provided Barwon Water with two cost estimates for the implementation of the Oracle system.
 Barwon Water has chosen the least cost option of \$11M.
-This project is expected to take 30 months to complete
+This project is expected to take 30 months to complete.

-4.12.3 Self insurance compensation for rare events
+4.12.3.
+Self insurance compensation for rare events

 Each year the review of insurances includes a review of the self insured risk profile of Barwon Water.
-It is common for Barwon Water to limit the level of insurance purchased from private insurer due to:
+Barwon Water limits the level of insurance purchased from private insurers due to: